tc39/proposal-smart-pipelines/readme.md

 inspired by Node.js’s Streams API, but also applicable to the DOM.
 The specification contains numerous usage examples that would become more readable with smart pipelines.
-The Core Proposal alone would untangle much of this code, and the Additional Features would further improve its terseness.
+The Core Proposal alone would untangle much of this code, and the additional features would further improve its terseness.

 <table>
 <thead>